Amazon Business Strategy: A plan to become the top Fortune 500 company

 Amazon is equally expanding the operations for its three segments – North America, International, and AWS – where it offers its products and services to consumers, sellers, as well as developers, enterprises, and content creators.

-Further, the 12.5% revenue of $35.03 billion in 2019 was generated from Amazon Web Services – a subsidiary to provide big consumers on-demand cloud services.
+Further, AWS continuously has been bringing a big number in revenue every year as it became the biggest cloud service provider on the planet.
 In 2017, the company rendered more than 90 services of cloud computing with the tools of the Internet of Things (IoT).
 Big shots comprising Netflix, Unilever, GE, and NASA form some of the consumer bases that use AWS for better web services.

-Amazon is worth more than a trillion-dollar, yet it makes little profit.
-With $386 billion in revenue, their net profit was just $21.3 billion in 2020.
+Amazon is worth more than 1.5 trillion dollars, yet it makes little profit.
+With $469 billion in revenue, Amazon’s net profit was just $33.36 billion in 2021.

 The reason for its huge market cap is investments.
 Investors took a huge interest in Amazon and bet a huge amount as they believe that Amazon could grow faster, longer, and bigger than almost any other firm.

-These are some potential pinpoints that force us to believe in Amazon’s future success story.
+These are some potential pinpoints that force us to believe that it would.

 “We’ve changed, again, the automation, the size, the scale many times, and we continue to learn and grow there.” – Brian Olsavsky, CFO, Amazon